swyxio/boring-SSG/README.md

 2.  `cd boring-SSG`
 3.  `yarn` (or `npm install`)
 4.  `yarn start`, this should build your pages into the `/dist` folder.
-5.  (optional) in another process, `yarn serve` to spin up a small server to see your static pages in <https://localhost:5000>

 Things to notice: